Unidata/tds/docs/userguide/src/site/pages/thredds/ThreddsConfigRef.md

 These elements control where GRIB index files are written.

 * If `alwaysUse` is true, grib index files will always be written to the _index directory_ specified by `dir` (see [choosing a cache directory](#disk-caching-and-temporary-files)).
-  If `neverUse` is true, the index directory will never be used.
+  If not otherwise set, the TDS will use the ${tds.content.root.path}/thredds/cache/grib/ directory If `neverUse` is true, the index directory will never be used.
   If neither is set, the TDS will try to write grib indexes to the same directory as the original file, and if the TDS doesn't have write permission it will then write the files to the index directory.
   Write permission will be determined by what rights the _Tomcat user_ has (the user that starts up Tomcat).